Wouldn’t it be amazing to make money being nosey? Well – you can. So it’s time to put your natural curiosity to use.

 - What’s the public’s honest opinion about JustPeachy’s own product?

 - Who are the top five employees at OlymPicnics, what are they like and how much are they paid?

 - Which of OlymPicnics’ executives are most likely to upset the apple cart and come to work for you instead?

-Your next step is to conduct secondary intelligence.
-This involves everything about your target that is accessible to the public, including:
+Certainly, your next step is to conduct secondary intelligence.
+This involves everything about your target that’s accessible to the public.
+For example:

 - On-lime business reports,

 - old advertisements,

 Finally, you have primary intelligence, which means chatting with actual peel-ple.
 This might be on the phone, over email or orange-ing to talk in person, for instance, to find out the target information.